-2016 students: This section optional (but cool!)
+2015 students: This section definitely optional

-&lt;sup>9Generalizations to more than two input variables are conceptually straightforward - just keep adding up more partial derivatives - but the book-keeping gets annoying.
+9Generalizations to more than two input variables are conceptually straightforward - just keep adding up more partial derivatives - but the book-keeping gets annoying.

-$^{10}$ In fact, there is a technical sense in which, for large n, splines act like a kernel regression with a specific non-Gaussian kernel, and a bandwidth which varies over the data, being smaller in high-density regions.
+10In fact, there is a technical sense in which, for large n, splines act like a kernel regression with a specific non-Gaussian kernel, and a bandwidth which varies over the data, being smaller in high-density regions.
 See Simonoff (1996, §5.6.2), or, for more details, Silverman (1984).

-&lt;sup>11Most of the bias-variance analysis for kernel regression can be done with basic calculus, as we did in Chapter 4.
+11Most of the bias-variance analysis for kernel regression can be done with basic calculus, as we did in Chapter 4.
 The corresponding analysis for splines requires working in infinite-dimensional function spaces called "Hilbert spaces".
 It's a pretty theory, if you like that sort of thing.